 Selected Cases

-• Acting for a Claimant who sustained severe brain damage following an accident at work whilst painting a ship in Falmouth docks.
+• Instructed in a case of severe brain injury and cognitive impairment following an accident at work whilst painting a ship in Falmouth docks.

-• Selwood v Durham CC & Ors [2012] EWCA Civ 979; [2012] PIQR P20 – Represented Claimant in a claim for negligence of NHS Trust in failing to warn local authority social worker of threats to her life by voluntary mental patient.
-Issues: whether necessary to show an assumption of responsibility for victim’s safety; whether Art.2 ECHR engaged. [led by Michael Kent KC]
+• Selwood v Durham CC & Ors [2012] EWCA Civ 979; [2012] PIQR P20 – a claim relating to the negligence of an NHS Trust in failing to warn local authority social worker of threats to her life by voluntary mental patient.
+Issues: whether it is necessary to show an assumption of responsibility for a victim’s safety; whether Art.2 ECHR engaged. [led by Michael Kent KC]

-• Settling a case for over £1million for a claimant who suffered serious physical and mental consequences following a road traffic accident.
+• Settling a case at a JSM for over £1million for a claimant who suffered serious physical and mental consequences following a road traffic accident.

 Inquests & Public Inquiries

-Mark regularly attends inquests on behalf of all properly interested parties including families, NHS Trusts, surgeons, care homes, care staff, insurers and employers.
+Mark regularly attends inquests on behalf of all properly interested parties and in particular NHS Trusts, surgeons, care homes, care staff, RTA insurers, and employers.
+Mark has often represented mental health trusts and has a clear understanding of issues relating to detention under the Mental Health Act.

 He has particular experience in relation to deaths occurring in hospital and in custody and in a care home setting.
 He has detailed knowledge of the systems and procedures operated in hospitals and prisons and the health care arrangements pertaining to both organisations.